IBM/event-automation/_eem_11.8/07-integrating-with-developer-portal/01-overview.md

 - **{{site.data.reuse.eem_name}} catalog only**: The virtual topic is available only in the {{site.data.reuse.eem_name}} catalog.
 - **{{site.data.reuse.wm_portal_short}} only**: The virtual topic is available only in {{site.data.reuse.wm_portal_short}}.
 - **Both**: The virtual topic is available in both the {{site.data.reuse.eem_name}} catalog and {{site.data.reuse.wm_portal_short}}.

+## Using virtual topics
+{: #using-virtual-topics}

+To use virtual topics published to {{site.data.reuse.wm_portal_short}} in Kafka client applications:
+- Create {{site.data.reuse.wm_portal_short}} applications using one or more virtual topics.
+- Configure Kafka clients by using the connection information that {{site.data.reuse.wm_portal_short}} provides for the published virtual topic and application.

 ## Next steps
 {: #next-steps}